Oasis Rail Transit Open House materials are now available on the Oasis Rail Transit Public Involvement page of this website.

 - Links to and supports the Eastern Corridor’s multi-modal transportation vision and land use plan

 The proposed Oasis Rail Transit corridor extends roughly 17 miles between downtown’s Riverfront Transit Center and I-275 in Milford.
-Much of its alignment would use publicly-owned rail right-of-way and could use existing freight lines.
+Much of its alignment would use publicly-owned rail right-of-way and could share existing freight tracks.
 In other places, new tracks will be built to complete the necessary connections.

-For planning purposes, the Oasis line is divided into four segments which will be constructed in phases:
+For planning purposes, the Oasis line is divided into four segments:

 Riverfront Transit Center to the Boathouse

-Boathouse to US 50 in Fairfax (7 miles)
+Boathouse to US 50 near the Red Bank/Fairfax area (7 miles)

-US 50 in Fairfax to Ancor area, slightly northeast of Newtown (4 miles)*
+US 50 near the Red Bank/Fairfax area to the Ancor area, slightly northeast of Newtown (4 miles)

 Ancor area to Milford (5 miles)

 Transit stations for the Oasis rail line are more than just stops along the way.
 They provide valuable opportunities for community enhancement and development.
-The stations planned can be shaped based on the visions of the communities in which the stations are located, the opportunities that exist for growth, and public input.
-Transit-Oriented Development that could follow station creation can be a catalyst for:
+The stations can be designed to reflect the visions of the communities in which the stations are located, support opportunities for growth, and incorporate features desired by the community.
+Transit-Oriented Developments that often follow in the wake of station creation can be a catalyst for:

 - Reinforcing and enhancing traditional neighborhoods and towns